lx050627/Coreference-Resolution/index.md

 * Mention length
 * Two distance measures between mentions

-In addition, the features consist of two conjunctions of each feature.Even though these features seem rather superficial and simple, they are adequate enough to yield a satisfying coreference result.
+In addition, the features consist of two conjunctions of each feature.Even though these features seem rather superficial and simple, they are adequate to yield a satisfying coreference result.
 The underlying reason is that they can capture implicitly the linguistic phenomena without the assitance of heuristic-driven features.

 For instance, Table 1 shows the corresponding relationship between heuristic-driven features and SURFACE features which are utilized in this system.

 |Targets of heuristic-driven features|SURFACE features|
 |:-------------:|:---------------:|